hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/api/models/languages.md

     IN = 'IN'

-# Example usage (just to demonstrate, not strictly required for tests):
+# Example usage (just to demonStarte, not strictly required for tests):

 # def test_valid_language():
 #     """Tests if a valid language constant is recognized."""